- Analytical Model

 - Modeling – Production System

 Any modeling of any production system should incorporate the relationships of Operations Science.
 It is common for companies to construct models that poorly reflect reality because of a limited understanding of Operations Science.
 Math is not the same as science.
-One can, and people often do, construct precise mathematical models that are wrong because the math does not reflect the underlying Operations Science.
+One can, and people often do, construct precise mathematical models that are wrong because the math does not reflect underlying Operations Science driving system behavior.

 - Operations Management

 Operations Management is the application of operations science to real-world production, service, and distribution systems.
 This includes supply chain management as well.
 Operations management is concerned with the design, control and improvement of any organization’s operations.

 The application of mathematical (quantitative) techniques to the scientific study and analysis of complex systems and optimization problems of organization and coordination of activities in business operations and decision making.

 Historically the discipline emerged as the confluence of several different threads of scientific application.
 Charles Babbage conducted research into the cost of transportation and sorting of mail which were applied in the UK’s first postal system.
 To understand the best choice of railway gauge, he conducted studies into dynamical behavior of railway vehicles on a railway network.
 Military planners during World War 1 were concerned with the scientific planning and organization of logistics of supplies for troops (convoy theory and Lanchester’s laws).
 The field expanded with the Second World War conferring several problems for US and UK military planners resulting in the development (among other things) of linear and dynamic programming techniques, and other mathematical tools.

 Since then, the field has found application in many areas in transportation, finance, logistics